kubernetes-sigs/gateway-api/geps/gep-2644/index.md

 - Define TLS termination behavior at the Gateway.
 TLS-aware L4 routing is covered by `TLSRoute`.
 - Define SNI-based or hostname-based routing.
 Use `TLSRoute` for SNI routing.
 - Define HTTP or gRPC routing behavior.
 Use `HTTPRoute` or `GRPCRoute` for L7 routing.

+## Longer Term Goals

+The following topics are out of scope for this GEP but are candidates for future GEPs:

+- Client IP preservation (e.g. PROXY protocol)
+- Connection draining and timeout semantics
+- Extended routing options (e.g. 5-tuple or 3-tuple matching)
+- Listener port range support for TCP

 ## Introduction